Skip to content

 Mann’s answer to that call sparked centuries of debate and speaks to the struggle of what it must have been like to choose between being a “patriot” or “loyalist” in the colonial frontier.

-More information on Captain Mann and how his service impacted the revolutionary history of the Schoharie Valley is available in Jeff O’Connor’s book Thunder in the Valley and Gavin Watt’s book The Flockey, both available for purchase in the Old Stone Fort Museum Store.
+More information on Captain Mann and how his service impacted the revolutionary history of the Schoharie Valley is available in Jeff O’Connor’s book Thunder in the Valley which is available for purchase in the Old Stone Fort Museum Store.